-- Don’t be afraid to take a break when things get too much or heavy.
+- Don’t be afraid to take a break when things get too much.
 Watching anime when you’re anxious or fed up with it won’t improve anything.

 - Take a big step out of your comfort zone to try new genres or types of anime.
 A break from the usual tropes may be just what you need.